Joe Ceci

-Joseph Anthony Ceci (born July 30, 1957) is a Canadian, Albertan, politician who was elected in the 2019 Alberta general election to represent the electoral district of Calgary-Buffalo in the 30th Alberta Legislature.
+Joseph Anthony Ceci (born July 30, 1957) is a Canadian politician who was elected in the 2019 Alberta general election to represent the electoral district of Calgary-Buffalo in the 30th Alberta Legislature.
 He was previously elected in 2015 to represent Calgary-Fort in the 29th Legislature.
 He is a member of the Alberta New Democratic Party.
 Prior to holding provincial office, Ceci served as an alderman on the Calgary City Council, representing Ward 9 from 1995 to 2010.

 Background

 Ceci was born in 1957 in Toronto, where he lived until 1976, following graduation from local high school Nelson A. Boylen Collegiate Institute.
 He received a Bachelor of Social Work degree from the University of Western Ontario in 1980.
 Later that year, he moved to Calgary, where he worked as a social worker.
 During this time, he attended the University of Calgary, where he received a master's degree in social work in 1989.